 - Wobei hast du dich verletzt?

-- Where did you get the injury from?
+- What did you get the injury from?

 What did you injure yourself by? (lit)